stone-coding/stone-coding/README.md

 ## Portfolio

-Hello everyone!I'm Stone Shi, a software engineer, and a problem solver
+Hello everyone!I'm Stone Shi, a software engineer, and a problem solver.

 I'm a master computer science student at Northeastern University.
 I have 2 years of experience in designing, implementing, developing, and deploying software.
 I am a Passionate about CPUs, distribute system, and software development.